solucon-cloud/StarterKit/README.md

 ## Information about hardware
 ### What is the IoT-Starter Kit for SOLUCON platform
 Arduino is an open-source development platform for physical computing.
 It is intended for hobbyists, designers or anyone interested to build interactive objects.
 The IoT-Starter Kit consist one Arduino Mega 2060, Q-Loud IoT-shield for Arduino and a Q-loud Gateway.
+Q-loud IoT-shield is a cc430-based device.
+It is a demonstration tool, intended to convince tech staff of a potential customer that our platform is exactly what they need.

+The device has the following inputs (device to cloud):

+- 2 rotary knobs (red and blue)
+- 1 soft switch (button + led, software-emulated push button switch)
+- 20 8-bit registers accessible via UART

+The device has the following outputs (cloud to device):

+- 3 RGB-LEDs
+- 20 8-bit registers accessible via UART

+Also, there's 2 LEDs to indicate UART RX and TX.

 With a few lines of code you are enabled to send and receive data from the SOLUCON cloud to your Arduino board.
 Digital pins 2, 3, 4, 5 are pre-configured as input and pins 6, 7, 8 ,9 as output ports.
 There also 2 PWM outputs (Pin 12, 13) and 2 analog inputs (Pin 14, 15) configured by calling the **init()** function.
 These features can seperatly disabled by software functions.
 Events and data from the cloud can be catched as user-defined-data in a callback function in the .ino-file.
 <br>

 ## Setting up software